Software Engineering

 Repeat Status: Not repeatable for credit

-Study of the principles, practices, and techniques used to gather system requirements and document them in a requirements specification.
-Includes techniques for requirements discovery such as user interviews and prototyping.
-Introduces approaches for organizing and expressing software requirements in a requirements specification.
+Study of the principles, practices, and techniques used to gather system requirements and document them in a Software Requirements Specification (SRS).
+Includes techniques for requirements discovery such as user interviews and prototyping, and elaboration techniques such as scenario-based modelling, behavioral modeling, and class-based modeling.
+Introduces approaches for organizing and expressing software requirements in the SRS.

 College/Department: College of Computing and Informatics